About the Services

 manuscript Coaching — Full Editing and critique

-If your novel needs a major makeover and you just don't know where to go with it, this service is for you.
-It includes four stages of editing services (everything listed above) plus Skype chats and guidance with outlining, author bios, blurbs, and query letters.
+If your novel has been worked and reworked but you’re not sure how else to improve it, this service is for you.
+It includes four stages of editing services (everything listed above) plus voice/video chats and guidance with outlining, author bios, blurbs, and query letters.
 I occasionally do some light ghostwriting in this service, but it's very limited.
 My goal is to coach you through your manuscript—not write it for you—and to teach you writing techniques that can be applied to future projects.
 It's the most detailed level of editing I can provide, and it's often the best approach for newer authors.

 I provide multiple comments and examples along the way to help you better understand what works in your piece and what doesn't.
 I'll also address any specific or recurring stylistic issues, including filter words.
 The generalized comments included with this editing service cover plot, character development, and overall content.
 In addition to that, I create an individualized checklist during the final stages of editing based on your strengths as an author, your goals for the story, and the areas of your writing that need the most improvement.
 This is one of the most popular services I offer.
 For that reason, I usually suggest getting in touch with me as early as possible if you're interested.